delayfiction/delayfiction/src/data/posts/2018-11/morag.md

 “So Hannah” he said “what’ll you be having?”
 I asked for a cider and hoped my smile could match his.
 He was busy though.
 He went straight to pouring and I went to my book.
 When I gave him the money he was already looking elsewhere and saying “what can I get you?”

+<div class="section-break"><hr></div>

 First time I’d met him I’d been sat up at the bar making a cartoon.
 This one was about Buddha’s wife and Plato’s wife having an argument.
 There was a bag of freed food at my feet.
 I remember my ankles balancing the butternut squash at the top of it all.
 Not often I can sit still but that time it was alright.
 Sam didn’t ask about what I was doing but I asked him if it worked.
 He didn’t laugh much but his smile threw open his teeth.
 Since then we’d fit our words between his pourings.
 I never saw him outside that bar.

 Now and then I’d look up from my book and he’d send me a smile to soak in.
 Then he looked past me with a different smile.
 A customer smile.
-And there” was a hand below my shoulder and a voice saying “oh hello how are you?”
+And there was a hand below my shoulder and a voice saying “oh hello how are you?”
 It was the man who’d said I’d too much negativity.
 “Hi.”
 “Do I get a hug?”
 I put my forearms on his back while he pulled my head to his chest.
 I was glad it didn’t last long.

 A smiling face shouting “Hannah” ran up.
 I only remembered who he was when his arms went round me too.
 Scott, that was his name.
 I couldn’t remember the other one’s name.
 “I haven’t seen you since uni!”
 I realised I was smiling.
 “How are you doing?”
 “Ok.”
 The other one asked if he could get me a drink and I said “I’ve got one” and he made a noise and leaned and I said again “I’ve got one.”